hello-chou/M3DSRec/README.md

 # M3DSRec
-TOIS under review.
+# Introduction
+This work is currently under review at TOIS (ACM Transactions on Information Systems).

-alltoone.py corresponds to M3DSRec
+Note: The file alltoone.py corresponds to the implementation of M3DSRec.